Prerequisites

 - Node.js 18+ (native

-fetchis available without any packages) - A free VeriRouteIntel API key — get yours here (10 free lookups included, no credit card)
+fetchis available without any packages) - A free VeriRouteIntel API key — get yours here (a free API sandbox included, no credit card)

 Step 1: Get Your API Key